Anjisnu-123/ML-Algo/Day 24 /Content.md

 - Emission matrix
 - Initial probability vector

-The Viterbi algorithm is used to find the most likely sequence of hidden states.
+The Viterbi algorithm is used to find the most likely sequence of hidden states:
+1. Initialization
+2. Recursion
+3. Termination
+4. Path backtracking

 ## Fuzzy Classification